Shareholder activism in the Covid era and beyond

 EB: What tools are available for companies in preparing for activists and pre-empting shareholder unrest?

-DZ: First, while many activists initially approach their targets privately and in a friendly manner, sometimes they attack out of the blue – therefore, a company should prepare a ‘break the glass’ activism response plan that includes draft response press releases and media statements as well as a detailed process for how the first hours and days will unfold.Shareholder activism in the Covid era and beyond Ethical BoardroomSecond, many companies have outdated organisational documents that have never been reviewed by attorneys who have been in proxy fights; therefore, it is important to have experienced defence counsel review a company’s charter and bylaws to assess legal weaknesses from a defence perspective.
+DZ: First, while many activists initially approach their targets privately and in a friendly manner, sometimes they attack out of the blue – therefore, a company should prepare a ‘break the glass’ activism response plan that includes draft response press releases and media statements as well as a detailed process for how the first hours and days will unfold.Second, many companies have outdated organisational documents that have never been reviewed by attorneys who have been in proxy fights; therefore, it is important to have experienced defence counsel review a company’s charter and bylaws to assess legal weaknesses from a defence perspective.

 Third, companies should have an up-to-date, fully drafted and negotiated poison pill ‘on the shelf’ to enable the board to react quickly in the event an activist builds a large position.